uci-iasl/website/README.md

 ### Workflow

-The `master` branch is reserved to always represent the current state of the website as [publicly hosted][iasl].
+The `release` branch is reserved to always represent the current state of the website as [publicly hosted][iasl].
-Committing or pushing directly to `master` is prohibited.
+Committing or pushing directly to `release` is prohibited.

 When working on a change, create a separate branch based on the `draft` branch, make one or more commits constituting the change and